 An inflation hedge is an investment that protects the purchasing power of currency from rising costs due to inflation.
 An inflation hedge either maintains or increases its value over a long period of time.

 For instance, the dollar bill is not an inflation hedge because its value decreases over time.
 In comparison, an ounce of gold can still purchase roughly the same amount of goods as it could 200 years ago.

 You don’t want to have all of your assets tied up in gold.
 But for investors looking for ways to protect themselves from inflation, buying gold isn’t a bad choice.
 And gold can help you diversify your portfolio outside the stock market.

 There are many advantages to gold investments, but there are also some downsides.
 If you’re on the fence about whether buying gold is the right strategy for you, here are a few pros and cons to think about first.

 - It can serve as a hedge against inflation

-- A good way to diversify your portfolio
+- It’s a good way to diversify your portfolio

-- Buying gold can provide a feeling of security
+- Gold can provide a feeling of security

 - It’s fairly easy to buy and sell gold coins